 The best way to source images is to take your own photos.
-You can use your smart phone camera or a DSLR camera to take photos.
+You can use your smartphone camera or a DSLR camera to take photos.

 If you don’t have your own photos, you can find stock photos on websites.
-There are a few different places that you can find free, high-quality images for your blog posts.
+There are a few different places where you can find free, high-quality images for your blog posts.
 Some of the best places to find stock images are:

-6. Promote Your Education Blog
+6. Promote Your Educational Blog

 Now that you have written your first blog post, it’s time to start promoting it.
 Here are a few ways that you can promote your education blog:

 Search Engine Optimization (SEO) is the process of optimizing your blog posts so that they rank higher in search engine results pages (SERPs).
 When you optimize your blog posts for SEO, you are improving the chances that people will find your content when they are searching for information online.